-As disclosed in the financial statements, the consolidated entity incurred a net loss of \$1,044,818 and had net cash outflows from operating activities of \$71,927 for the year ended 30 June 2023.
-As of that date, the consolidated entity had net current liabilities of \$1,545,794 and net liabilities of \$390,125.
+As disclosed in the financial statements, the consolidated entity incurred a net loss of \$579,112 and had net cash outflows from operating activities of \$423,643 for the year ended 30 June 2024.
+As of that date, the consolidated entity had net current liabilities of \$1,930,227 and net liabilities of \$1,319,940.
+The above factors give rise to a material uncertainty that may cast significant doubt about whether the Consolidated Entity will continue as a going concern.

 Notwithstanding this deficiency of net assets as at balance date, the Directors believe that there are reasonable grounds to believe that consolidated entity will be able to continue as a going concern after consideration of the following events that have occurred after balance date:

-- The Directors have confirmed to the Company that \$495,739 of the accrued directors fee will not be called for repayment for a period of 12 months from the date of this report; - Allen's Business Group has confirmed that the loan of \$257,897 owing at 30 June 2023 will not be called for repayment for a period of 12 months from the date of this report; - Accrued Rent and Accounting Fees owed to Allen's Business Group of \$367,298 will not be called for repayment for a period of 12 months from the date of this report; - Mr Ken Allen has agreed in writing to cover the \$328,000 in share application monies from Raja Mohd Azmi bin Raja Razali. - Mr Kenneth Allen has agreed that annual leave owed to him of \$148,944 will not be called for repayment for a period of at 12 months from the date of this report - Allens Business Group Pty Ltd (and Allen Family Trust) will provide financial support (line of credit) to Nex Metals Explorations Ltd over the next 12 months to 31 October 2024 to the extent of \$750,000; - The Company has prepared a cash flow forecast which notes that the Company has plans to raise capital funding; - On 28 September 2023, Nex Metals announced that a terms sheet ("Terms Sheet") has been entered into with Metallicity Limited ("MCT") regarding the Kookynie and Yundamindra Joint Venture ("JV") and the settlement of all disputes between the parties ("Disputes").
-The effect of the Terms Sheet in respect of the JV is that on completion, MCT will cease to be a shareholder of NME (subject to shareholder approval), MCT will increase its hold to 80% interest in the JV with NME retaining the remaining 20%, with both parties to contribute to expenditure in accordance with their respective interests, and NME will acquire certain prospecting licences as to 100% and retain the tailing rights under formal terms.
-Refer to Note 23 for further details.
+- The Directors have confirmed to the Company that \$700,538 of the accrued directors fee will not be called for repayment until at least 31 December 2025; - Allen's Business Group has confirmed that the loan of \$517,663 owing at 30 June 2024 will not be called for repayment until at least 31 December 2025; - Accrued Rent and Accounting Fees owed to Allen's Business Group of \$451,725 will not be called for repayment until at least 31 December 2025; - Mr Ken Allen has agreed in writing to cover the \$328,000 in share application monies from Raja Mohd Azmi bin Raja Razali; - Mr Kenneth Allen has agreed that annual leave owed to him of \$175,746 will not be called for repayment for a period of at 12 months from the date of this report; - Allens Business Group Pty Ltd (and Allen Family Trust) will provide financial support (line of credit) to Nex Metals Explorations Ltd over the next 12 months to 31 October 2025 to the extent of \$750,000 in addition to the amounts already drawn down to 30 June 2024; - The Company has prepared a cash flow forecast which notes that the Company has plans to raise capital funding; - The Company has settled all its legal disputes with its previous shareholder refer to Note 23; - On 11 September 2024, the Company announced a proposed Capital Raising of \$1,530,000 (at a share price between \$0.035 and \$0.037).